LokeyLab/histdiff_core/README.md

 Additionally, I want to attempt to refactor HistDiff to have the lowest memory profile as possible.

+_Note: Logging is used to display algorithm progress._

 ### Datasets to use for development:

 use: TargetMol/cellData_examples/10uM/d0a5160e-9544-11ee-ac86-02420a000112_cellbycell.tsv